 Use Irish butter on toast, biscuits and with a French-style ham sandwich.
 Or, try one of these recipes out and see how Irish butter can change the flavor for good.

-Irish Butter Selection
+Where to Buy Irish Butter

 The most popular Irish butter on the market is Kerrygold, which came into production in 1962 in the town of Cork.
 This brand has remained at the forefront of the Irish butter revolution oversees, and is found in most supermarkets either in 8-ounce blocks, sticks and tubs of spreadable butter.
 While traditional Irish butter is salted and unpasteurized, this company caters to the American market by offering the goods unsalted and made with pasteurized cream.
 There aren't many other Irish butters offered in the mass market, the closest thing being a fresh, high-butterfat butter found at a farm, dairy or farmers' market.